joyceelhaddad/joyceelhaddad.github.io/_pages/about.md

 My research interests include Service-oriented Computing, Software and Process Mining.

 Until 2020, my research work delt with efficiency, reliability, and trustworthiness in service-oriented systems.
 More specifically, I was interested in the optimisation of non-functional properties in service compositions and their enhancement with social aspects.
 In this context, I have developed approaches based on models derived from combinatorial optimization and graph theory, focusing mainly on discovering, selecting, composing, and executing services while ensuring quality optimization, failure recovery, and trustworthiness.

 Since 2021, my research work has evolved towards contract management for the deployment and execution of microservicesin the Cloud.
 Furthermore, with the rise of artificial intelligence, I have oriented my research towards process and software mining.

-**Publications**: [dblp](https://dblp.org/pid/91/6045.html), most pdf versions of my papers are available on [HAL](https://hal.science/search/index?q=joyce+el+haddad)
+**Publications**: [dblp](https://dblp.org/pid/91/6045.html), pdf versions of most of my papers are available on [HAL](https://hal.science/search/index?q=joyce+el+haddad)

 Supervision of PhD students